Mingyang-He/ELEC4630-Assignment-3/README.md

 You can build codespaces for any other repositories as well.

-## Fetching Updates on the Assignment Respositories
+## Fetching Updates on the Assignment Repositories

 I may need to update assignments from time to time.
 If you want to refresh your repository do as follows: